jeanwsr/mokit-doc-mdbook/src/chap4-4.md

 This option currently can only be used in CASSCF and CASSCF-NEVPT2 computations conducted by ORCA program, i.e. you need to specify `CASSCF_prog=ORCA,NEVPT2_prog=ORCA,DLPNO` in mokit{}.
 Of course it can be combined with F12 to perform RI-DLPNO-FIC-NEVPT2-F12 computations for large systems, where the keywords should be `mokit{CASSCF_prog=ORCA,NEVPT2_prog=ORCA,DLPNO,F12}`.

 ## 4.4.34 FIC
 Request the FIC- variant of NEVPT2 (i.e. FIC-NEVPT2) to be used.
-By default SC-NEVPT2 is invoked if you specify NEVPT2 in route section (#p NEVPT2/…) and use PySCF/Molpro/OpenMolcas/ORCA program as NEVPT2_prog.
-But if you specify NEVPT2_prog=BDF, this option is turned on as a byproduct and FIC-NEVPT2 will then be performed.
+By default SC- NEVPT2 is invoked if you specify NEVPT2 in route section `#p NEVPT2/...` and use PySCF/Molpro/OpenMolcas/ORCA program as `NEVPT2_prog`.
+But if you specify `NEVPT2_prog=BDF`, this option is turned on as a byproduct and FIC-NEVPT2 will then be performed.
 SC-NEVPT2 is not supported in BDF.
 FIC-NEVPT2 is not supported in PySCF.

 ## 4.4.35 ON_thres
 When ist=5, this parameter is the threshold of natural orbital occupation numbers (NOON) for determining the number of active orbitals.
 Default value is 0.02, which means orbital occupation numbers 0.02~1.98 will be considered as active orbitals in subsequent CAS/DMRG calculations.